Introduction

 • The principle of free, prior, and informed consent (FPIC)

-• Tax, anti-corruption, trade, and customs
+• Tax, anti-corruption, , and customs regulations

 Key Deadlines for EUDR Compliance